tasdikrahman/tasdikrahman.me/_posts/2020-07-22-a-few-notes-on-gke-kubernetes-upgrades.md

 The reason for that is, the control plane needs to be upgraded first and then the rest of the worker nodes.

-When one is upgrading the the master nodes(you will not see the nodes in GKE, but this would be running somewhere as part of VMs/borg pods et al. whatever google is using as an abstraction), the workloads running on it like the controller-manager, scheduler, etcd, the api-server are the components which are getting upgraded to the version of k8s which you are setting it to.
+When one is upgrading the master nodes(you will not see the nodes in GKE, but this would be running somewhere as part of VMs/borg pods et al. whatever google is using as an abstraction), the workloads running on it like the controller-manager, scheduler, etcd, the api-server are the components which are getting upgraded to the version of k8s which you are setting it to.

 Master upgrades need to happen and then one can move on the worker node upgrades, the process of master node upgradation is very opaque in nature, as GKE manages the upgrade for you and not the cluster operator, which might not give you a lot of visibility on what exactly is happening.
 But nevertheless, if you just want to learn on what's happening inside, you can try [typhoon](https://github.com/poseidon/typhoon) and try upgrading the control plane of the cluster brought up using that, which I used to live upgrade the control plane of a self hosted k8s cluster in [devopsdays 2018 india's talk](https://www.youtube.com/watch?v=3WgqFoo9eek&feature=youtu.be).

-## GKE cluster master ugpraded, what next
+## GKE cluster master upgraded, what next

 The next obvious thing after you have done your GKE master node upgrade, is to upgrade your worker nodes, in the case of GKE, you would have node pools, which would in turn be having nodes being managed by the node pools.